 2020 and 2019 Initiatives

-Each year we have produced a booklet of case studies showcasing some of the exciting and creative activities councils and NGOs have undertaken to engage their communities, along with a snapshot of the reach and achievements of each year’s initiative:
+The MAV was the lead agency for the campaign in 2020 and 2019 and each year produced a booklet of case studies showcasing some of the exciting and creative activities councils and NGOs have undertaken to engage their communities, along with a snapshot of the reach and achievements of each year’s initiative:

 - 2020 Initiative Respect Women: ‘Call It Out’ Booklet (single page spread) (PDF - 6.58MB)